karatelabs/karate/karate-netty/README.md

 ### Capabilities
 * Super-easy 'hard-coded' mocks ([example](src/test/java/com/intuit/karate/mock/_mock.feature))
 * Stateful mocks that can fully simulate CRUD for a micro-service ([example](../karate-demo/src/test/java/mock/proxy/demo-mock.feature))
+* Not only JSON but first-class support for XML, plain-text, binary, etc.
-* Easy HTTP request matching by path, method, headers etc.
+* Easy HTTP request matching by path, method, headers, body etc.
 * Use the full power of JavaScript expressions for HTTP request matching
 * SSL / HTTPS with built-in self-signed certificate
 * Forward HTTP requests to other URL-s (URL re-writing)